baugarten/node-restful/README.md

 #### Limiting the number and skipping items

-When creating a pager you might want to use `skip` and `limit` filters.
+When implementing pagination you might want to use `skip` and `limit` filters.
 Both do exactly what their name says and just skip given amount of items or limit to a set amount of items.

 `/users/?limit=5` will give you the first 5 items
 `/users/?skip=5` will skip the first 5 and give you the rest